wso2/docs-is/en/docs/setup/migrating-to-590.md

     directory.

     !!! note
         In WSO2 Identity Server 5.9.0, it is required to use a certificate with the RSA key size greater than 2048.
-If you have used a certificate that has a weak RSA key (key size less than 2048) in the previous version, you need to add the following configuration to `<NEW_IS_HOME>/repository/conf/deployment.toml` file to configure internal and primary keystores.
-You should point the internal keystore to the keystore copied from the previous IS version and the primary keystore can be pointed to a keystore with a certificate, which has strong RSA key.
+If you have used a certificate that has a weak RSA key (key size less than 2048) in the previous IS version, add the following configuration to `<NEW_IS_HOME>/repository/conf/deployment.toml` file to configure internal and primary keystores.

         ```toml
         [keystore.primary]